-- Card Coordinators are designated by the department head andplay an important role in program monitoring.
+Card Coordinators/Reconcilers are designated by the department head and play an important role in program monitoring.

-- Ensure timely credit card statement reconciliation and approval for all cardholders;
+- Ensure timely credit card statement reconciliation and approvals for all cardholders;

-- Notify Purchasing (send e-mail to firstname.lastname@example.org or call 910-962-3849 when there are changes in permissible and/or default funds.
-Note: Changing default funds may be particularly critical with Grants.
-Close attention to these funds are absolutely necessary.
+- Notify Purchasing (send e-mail to email@example.com or call a p-card team member) when there are changes in permissible and/or default funds.

-- Notify Purchasing (send e-mail to email@example.com or call 910-962-3849) when there are changes in roles within the department (e.g., new/replaced card coordinator or a change in the designee to views transactions).
+- Notify Purchasing (send e-mail to firstname.lastname@example.org or call a p-card team member) when there are changes in roles within the department.

-- Budget Authorities and/or designee manages the Purchasing Card Program within a department.
-They sign statements and view transactions in PACS.
+Budget Authorities and/or designee manages the Purchasing Card Program within a department.

 - Oversee appropriate use of the card.

-- Designate permissible funds; that is, the funds that may be selected when changing the funding for an individual transaction in PACS.
+- Designate permissible funds; that is, the funds that may be selected when changing the funding.

-- Identify one or more individuals to be a card coordinator.
-Card coordinators can make online funding changes in the PACS system and are a principal contact for the Purchasing and Accounting department.
-If you are a small department, you may identify yourself as a card coordinator.
+- Identify individuals to be card coordinator.
+Card coordinators can make online funding changes in the WORKS system and are a principal contact for the Purchasing and Accounting department.
+You may identify yourself as a card coordinator/Reconciler.

 - Ensure Card Coordinator and Cardholder responsibilities are managed well.